Terror Threat: Possible Explosives in Truck Near Capitol

 Law enforcement was said to be “responding to a suspicious vehicle near the Library of Congress.”

-The nearby buildings have been evacuated, and law enforcement has blocked off the roads close to the Capital.
+The nearby buildings have been evacuated, and law enforcement has blocked off the roads close to the Capitol.

 Congressional staffers in the Cannon House Office Building were sent notices to evacuate due to a suspicious vehicle located near First Street Southeast.

-The law enforcement officials told the AP that there are investigators on the scene who were trying to determine if the device was an operable explosive and if the man in the truck near the capitol has told a detonator.
+The law enforcement officials told the AP that there are investigators on the scene who are trying to determine if the device is an operable explosive and if the man in the truck near the Capitol has a detonator.

 SWAT vehicles were said to be outside the Rayburn House Office Building, according to a source.

 Nearby buildings include the Republican National Committee (RNC).
-Its inhabitants were told to evacuate, two sources confirmed with Breitbart News
+Its inhabitants were told to evacuate, two sources confirmed with Breitbart News.

+In addition to reports of SWAT, reports of dump trucks, which have been used as road blocks in the past, were seen being escorted into the area by law enforcement.

 This story is breaking news check back to Breitbart News for updates…

-Note: UPDATE: Law enforcement officials have told an NBC reporter, there is nothing in the pickup truck that resembles an explosive device.
-The reporter noted the concern of an explosive device was based off of statements from the driver.